Who is it for?

 Katja Wurm, Head of Allianz Multinational at Allianz SE

-“The MSc IRM programme at Cass is an excellent choice: it is well designed and provides students with a solid foundation as well as deep insights into the insurance world.
-Studying at Cass has been incredibly helpful for me, not only by advancing my career at Allianz, but also by increasing my level of understanding across a broad range of topics.
+“The MSc IRM programme at the Business School (formerly Cass) is an excellent choice: it is well designed and provides students with a solid foundation as well as deep insights into the insurance world.
+Studying at the Business School has been incredibly helpful for me, not only by advancing my career at Allianz, but also by increasing my level of understanding across a broad range of topics.
 Working now in the Company’s global headquarter I definitely benefit from this knowledge, not only with regards to my current role, but also in relation to many of the strategic topics that are discussed on group level.”
 (2013 graduate)

 Tom Hoad, Head of Innovation, Tokio Marine Kiln, London

 “Thoroughly exploring the fundamentals of insurance and risk management should be the foundation of any technical career in insurance.
-I found that the part-time MSc Insurance and Risk Management programme at Cass allowed me the freedom to debate commercial topics in an academic environment, thus enabling me to better build the base from which I now apply insurance to new and emerging risks.”
+I found that the part-time MSc Insurance and Risk Management programme at the Business School (formerly Cass) allowed me the freedom to debate commercial topics in an academic environment, thus enabling me to better build the base from which I now apply insurance to new and emerging risks.”
 (2009 graduate)

 Georgia Tsiakki, Chief Risk Officer / Director of Risk, AMAL, ArgoGlobal